-NCD's recommendations are intended to address the commonplace discrimination and health disparities faced by people with disabilities in the healthcare system and work towards achieving health equity.
-Far from exclusionary in its pursuit, NCD views its policy advice pertaining to health equity as the predicate to people with disabilities being able to live, learn, and earn on an equal basis with others.
+NCD's recommendations are intended to help end health disparities faced by people with disabilities in the healthcare system.
+Far from exclusionary in its pursuit, NCD views its policy advice pertaining to health as the predicate to people with disabilities being able to live, learn, and earn on an equal basis with others.